 How Do You Avoid Getting Sick When You Travel?

-It can be pretty hard but I think it is possible to remain healthy and sick free while on the road.
-I wanted to share some of my tips on how to avoid getting sick during travel, whether it be avoiding get the cold or flu or stomach issues.
+It can be pretty hard but t is possible to remain healthy and sick free while travelling.
+Here are some of my tips on how to avoid getting sick during travel, whether it be avoiding getting the cold or flu or stomach issues.

 Here some things that I do to avoid getting sick:

-Take Vitamins And Boost Your Immune System Prior To Travel
+Take Vitamins And Boost Your Immune System Prior To Leaving To Avoid Getting Sick

 Take your vitamins and supplements!
 I’m not going to list them here since I am not a health or wellness expert, but I would suggest asking your doctor what is best for you.
 At the very least take some Vitamin C and start a few days before you head out.

-When I go to special events or conferences where I will be coming into contact with a lot of strangers and shaking a lot of hands, I will drink a vitamin sachet to counteract all the germs.
-I always get sick at conferences because I usually don’t get enough sleep, am up to late going to dinners and having drinks with colleagues, and am shaking hands with strangers.
+When I go to special events or conferences where I will be coming into contact with a lot of strangers and shaking a lot of hands, I will drink vitamin sachets to boost my immune system.
+I always get sick at conferences because I usually don’t get enough sleep, I stay up late going to dinners and having drinks with colleagues, and am shaking hands with strangers.